 As a rule, malware hides inside of what, to all appearances, seems to be a legitimate app.
 Remember when “Flappy Bird” was such a popular app, and about 12 million various versions of the app were released?

 There’s a good chance a number of those Flappy Bird clones contained bits of malware that monitored smartphone and tablet usage when users weren’t tapping the screen to keep that damn bird in the air.

-In addition to watching your every keystroke on your device, Android malware can also do such horrible things as quietly send SMS message after SMS message, possibly running up a huge monthly tab for an unsuspecting user.
+In addition to watching your every keystroke on your device, Android malware can also do such horrible things as quietly send hundreds or even thousands of SMS messages, possibly running up a huge monthly tab for an unsuspecting user.

 How Do Android Devices Get Infected?

 The number one way for malware to be installed on an Android device is to piggyback itself onto a seemingly innocent app.